-This futuristic and discreet security camera can be placed nearly anywhere, as opposed to the corners which box security cameras and bullet security cameras need to be installed in.
-They are durable and rather sturdy, and can also be installed in both exterior and interior locations.
+This futuristic and discreet security camera can be placed nearly anywhere, as opposed to the corners where box security cameras and bullet security cameras need to be installed in.
+They are durable and rather sturdy, and can also be installed in both exterior or interior locations.
 Due to their small stature and ability to be installed in very discreet areas, dome security cameras are not ideal as preventive or deterrent security cameras, but are ideal at capturing footage – as well as placement in any sort of area with lots of dirt including warehouses and kitchens.

 Pan Tilt Zoom Security Cameras